Progression through Teamwork

 Veterinary Surgeon

 Devon born Tom spent a year and two summers milking and working on dairy farms before gaining a degree in Agriculture in 2006.
 He then studied and qualified as a Vet from Glasgow University in 2011.
+Tom returned to the west country to work in East Devon and West Dorset and loved it so much he is still here now.

-Tom likes walking, especially the cliffs or to anywhere with a view.
+Tom likes walking to anywhere with a view.
 He also enjoys playing saxophone and clarinet at church.
 Tom is married and has two young daughters.
+Tom holds a certificate in advanced veterinary practice in cattle (CertAVP(CATTLE) and is a BCVA Johnes, BCVA BVD advisor and a Milksure trainer.

 Lucy Morgan, Veterinary Surgeon at Blackdown Farm Vets